PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.

+Indexed root enumeration is used by the rank-four float and quantized Concat families and by the bounded axis-3 constant-Concat, Add/Concat suffix, rank-five NDHWC Concat, Concat/unary/Conv, SPP, and Dequantize/Concat/Quantize passes.
+Each visits only graph-order `CONCATENATION` positions; its semantic and boundary guards remain unchanged.

 Operator additions keep capability validation and lowering in the same op-family module.
 Do not add model-name checks.
 A model-specific failure should be reduced to a semantic graph pattern with explicit guards and a focused ONNX